coder/coder/docs/admin/automation.md

 ## REST API

 You can review the [API reference](../api/index.md) to find the necessary routes and payload.
-Alternatively, you can enable the [Swagger](https://swagger.io/) endpoint to play with the API:
+Alternatively, you can enable the [Swagger](https://swagger.io/) endpoint to read the documentation and do requests against the API:

 ```console
 coder server --swagger-enable